StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 2. `notebooks`, used to store the Pluto notebooks and
 3. `scripts`, Julia scripts (generated from the notebooks).

 The `data` directory, in DrWatson accessible through `datadir()`, can be used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

+The scripts in the `scripts` subdirectory are directly generated from the notebooks and thus adhere to Pluto's programming restrictions.

 This leads to a typical set of opening lines in each notebook:
 ```